Robust error estimates in weak norms for advection dominated transport problems with rough data: The transient advection--diffusion equation

-We will consider rough initial data or source terms, $u_0, f \in L^2(\Omega)$, meaning that data can have strong fluctuation.
-This together with the high P\'eclet number and the multiscale character of the velocity field may lead to complex, low regularity solutions.
-More precisely solutions are smooth, due to parabolic regularity, but with very large Sobolev norms, rendering standard a priori error estimates based on approximation theory worthless.
-Indeed classical global estimates for stabilized finite element methods for time dependent convection--diffusion equations \cite{Gue01, BF09, BS11} yield the high P\'eclet number error estimate:
+The rough initial data or source term together with the high P\'eclet number and the multiscale character of the velocity field may lead to complex, low regularity solutions.
+More precisely solutions are smooth, due to parabolic regularity, but with large Sobolev norms, rendering standard a priori error estimates based on approximation theory worthless.
+Indeed classical global estimates for stabilized finite element methods for time dependent convection--diffusion equations\cite{Gue01,BF09,BS11} yield the high P\'eclet number error estimate:

-where $u_h$ denotes the approximate solution using piecewise affine approxomation.
-Even though $|u|_{H^2(\Omega)}$ is huge in the presence of layers, stabilized methods are relevant for this case since one may derive localized error estimates, showing that perturbations can not spread too far upwind of crosswind in the stationary case \cite{JNP84, Guz06, BGL09}, or spread too far across characteristics in the transient case \cite{Smith13}.
-The reason this works is that $|u|_{H^2(\omega)}$ can be assumed to be small in a part of the domain $\omega \subset \Omega$ provided $u$ has no layers in an $h^{\frac12}$-neighbourhood of $\omega$.
+where $u_h$ denotes the approximate solution using piecewise affine approximation.
+Even though $|u|_{H^2(\Omega)}$ is huge in the presence of layers, stabilized methods are relevant for this case since one may derive localized error estimates, showing that perturbations can not spread too far upwind of crosswind in the stationary case\cite{JNP84,Guz06,BGL09}, or spread too far across characteristics in the transient case\cite{Smith13}.
+The reason this works is that $|u|_{H^2(\omega)}$ can be assumed to be small in a part of the domain $\omega \subset \Omega$ provided $u$ has no layers in a neighbourhood of $\omega$.
 In the estimates the bad part can be cut away using a suitably chosen weight function.
-This technique is not applicable in the present case, since the strong oscillations of the velocity field and the nonsmoothness of $u_0$ and $f$, makes it unrealistic to assume that $|u|_{H^2(\omega}$ is small in any part of the domain.
+This technique is not applicable in the present case, since the strong oscillations of the velocity field and the nonsmoothness of $u_0$ and $f$, makes it unrealistic to assume that $|u|_{H^2(\omega)}$ is small in any part of the domain.
 The aim of this paper is to show that also in this case, stabilized finite element methods produce an improved solution compared to that of standard Galerkin and that we can indeed derive error estimates for some large scale quantities defined by differential filtering.

-Drawing from earlier ideas on a posteriori error estimation (see \cite{Bu98, HMSW99, Bu12}) we propose to estimate a regularized error, or in other terms work in a norm in between $H^{-1}$ and $L^2$.
+Drawing from earlier ideas on a posteriori error estimation\cite{Bu98,HMSW99} we propose to estimate a regularized error, or in other terms, work in a norm in between $H^{-1}$ and $L^2$.
 Indeed let the regularized error $\tilde e$ be defined by the partial differential equation

 with $\tilde e\vert_{\partial \Omega} = 0$, $\frakh \in \mathbb{R}^+$.
 We then prove that